 Because the technology was in preview mode, I decided to wait a few months and see how it works and that the feature is widely available from many Azure Datacentres I will show you how I deploy it.

-The process is almost like installing Hyper-V on a physical Server just that in this case you install it on a VM and utilised the underlining Nested Virtualization.
+The process is almost like installing Hyper-V on a physical Server just that in this case you install it on a VM and utilized the underlining Nested Virtualization.

-To run Hyper-V inside the an Azure VM the VM needs to be a D or E series Virtual Machine and in my case I am using a D4s V3 with 4 X VCPU and 16 GM of RAM.
+To run Hyper-V inside an Azure VM the VM needs to be a D or E series Virtual Machine and in my case, I am using a D4s V3 with 4 X VCPU and 16 GM of RAM.

-Below you can see which options are available to run Hyper-V, At minimum you will use 2 VCPU, 8GB and SSD.
+Below you can see which options are available to run Hyper-V, At a minimum, you will use 2 VCPU, 8GB and SSD.